Clarity Systems

 Often, teams sense that “documentation is needed,”

-but documenting the wrong things creates more noise, not more clarity.
+but documenting the wrong things can create more confusion.

 The Clarity Audit is designed to prevent that.